-(A) The unauthorized practice of law is:

-(1) The rendering of legal services for another by any person not admitted to practice in Ohio under Rule I of the Supreme Court Rules for the Government of the Bar unless the person is:

-(a) Certified as a legal intern under Gov. Bar R. II and rendering legal services in compliance with that rule;

-(b) Granted corporate status under Gov. Bar R. VI and rendering legal services in compliance with that rule;

-(c) Certified to temporarily practice law in legal services, public defender, and law school programs under Gov. Bar R. IX and rendering legal services in compliance with that rule;
+- (A) The unauthorized practice of law is: - (1) The rendering of legal services for another by any person not admitted to practice in Ohio under Rule I of the Supreme Court Rules for the Government of the Bar unless the person is: - (a) Certified as a legal intern under Gov. Bar R. II and rendering legal services in compliance with that rule; - (b) Granted corporate status under Gov. Bar R. VI and rendering legal services in compliance with that rule; - (c) Certified to temporarily practice law in legal services, public defender, and law school programs under Gov. Bar R. IX and rendering legal services in compliance with that rule;

-(d) Registered as a foreign legal consultant under Gov. Bar R. XI and rendering legal services in compliance with that rule;

-(e) Granted permission to appear pro hac vice by a tribunal in a proceeding in accordance with Gov. Bar R. XII and rendering legal services in that proceeding;

-(f) Rendering legal services in accordance with Rule 5.5 of the Ohio Rules of Professional Conduct (titled "Unauthorized practice of law; multijurisdictional practice of law").

-(2) The rendering of legal services for another by any person:

-(a) Disbarred from the practice of law in Ohio under Gov. Bar R. V;

-(b) Designated as resigned or resigned with disciplinary action pending under former Gov. Bar R. V (prior to September 1, 2007);

-(c) Designated as retired or resigned with disciplinary action pending under Gov. Bar R. VI.

-(3) The rendering of legal services for another by any person admitted to the practice of law in Ohio under Gov. Bar R. I while the person is:

-(a) Suspended from the practice of law under Gov. Bar R. V;

-(b) Registered as an inactive attorney under Gov. Bar R. VI;

-(c) Summarily suspended from the practice of law under Gov. Bar R. VI for failure to register;

-(d) Suspended from the practice of law under Gov. Bar R. X for failure to satisfy continuing legal education requirements;

-(e) Registered as retired under former Gov. Bar R. VI (prior to September 1, 2007).

-(4) Holding out to the public or otherwise representing oneself as authorized to practice law in Ohio by a person not authorized to practice law by the Supreme Court Rules for the Government of the Bar or Prof. Cond.
-R. 5.5.[254]
+250 ND R RPC Rule 5.3(d); see also In re Reinstatement of Ellis, 721 N.W.2d 693, 696 (N.D.
+2006) (discussing that a suspended lawyer properly provided services as a paralegal under the direct supervision of a barred lawyer during her suspension with the one exception of when she met in person with a client).

+251 See In re Disciplinary Action Against Johnston, 872 N.W.2d 300, 307 (N.D.
+2015), reh'g denied (Jan.
+14, 2016).

+- (d) Registered as a foreign legal consultant under Gov. Bar R. XI and rendering legal services in compliance with that rule; - (e) Granted permission to appear pro hac vice by a tribunal in a proceeding in accordance with Gov. Bar R. XII and rendering legal services in that proceeding; - (f) Rendering legal services in accordance with Rule 5.5 of the Ohio Rules of Professional Conduct (titled "Unauthorized practice of law; multijurisdictional practice of law"). - (2) The rendering of legal services for another by any person: - (a) Disbarred from the practice of law in Ohio under Gov. Bar R. V; - (b) Designated as resigned or resigned with disciplinary action pending under former Gov. Bar R. V (prior to September 1, 2007); - (c) Designated as retired or resigned with disciplinary action pending under Gov. Bar R. VI. - (3) The rendering of legal services for another by any person admitted to the practice of law in Ohio under Gov. Bar R. I while the person is: - (a) Suspended from the practice of law under Gov. Bar R. V; - (b) Registered as an inactive attorney under Gov. Bar R. VI; - (c) Summarily suspended from the practice of law under Gov. Bar R. VI for failure to register; - (d) Suspended from the practice of law under Gov. Bar R. X for failure to satisfy continuing legal education requirements; - (e) Registered as retired under former Gov. Bar R. VI (prior to September 1, 2007). - (4) Holding out to the public or otherwise representing oneself as authorized to practice law in Ohio by a person not authorized to practice law by the Supreme Court Rules for the Government of the Bar or Prof. Cond.
+R. 5.5.[253]